mam1/HAS/README.md

 ## MQTT based Home Automation System
 ### Overview
 * Mosquitto MQTT message broker broker implemented on a BeagleBbone Black
+* Schedule editor and control daemon written in C running on the BeagleBone
 * ESP8266 based sensor and control modules
 ### BeagleBone Black rev C
 BeagleBone Black is a low-cost, community-supported development platform for developers and hobbyists.
-Boot Linux in under 10 seconds and get started on development in less than 5 minutes with just a single USB cable.
+It will boot Linux in under 10 seconds. http://beagleboard.org/black

 Hardware
 * Processor: AM335x 1GHz ARM® Cortex-A8